 Like - Click this link to Add this page to your bookmarks Share - Click this link to Share this page through email or social media Print - Click this link to Print this page

 Question: I recently formed a limited liability company (LLC).
-The LLC has no employees, is not subject to relevant excise taxes, and has not elected to be taxed as a corporation.
+The LLC has no employees, isn't subject to relevant excise taxes, and hasn't elected to be taxed as a corporation.
 Do I need a separate federal tax ID number for the LLC?

-- If you are the sole owner of the LLC and the LLC has no employees, you will not need a separate federal tax ID number (EIN).
+- If you're the sole owner of the LLC and the LLC has no employees, you won't need a separate federal tax ID number (EIN).

-- If you are not the sole owner of the LLC, you will need a separate federal tax ID number for the LLC.
+- If you're not the sole owner of the LLC, you'll need a separate federal tax ID number for the LLC.

 - Form 8832, Entity Classification Election